 All about Foundation Owls!

-Mrs Dewar is our Foundation Stage Owls teacher, supported by Mrs Life.
+Miss Morgan is our Foundation Stage Owls teacher, supported by Mrs Draper.
 Our Owls enjoy learning, playing and exploring together in a room situated next to Harbertonford Pre-School.
 We work together as part of a Partnership Foundation Stage Unit sharing resources and activities in a linked Learning Space.

 Children follow a broad and balanced curriculum following the Early Years Foundation Stage guidance (2014) alongside topic-based activities.
 There are plenty of opportunities for children to initiate their own learning throughout the day, and many of the activities are based on the interests of the children.
 They are encouraged to work both independently and with others to plan, access and organise resources in the Learning Space provided.
 Everyone is supported and challenged in order to do their best.